Business Ideas for University Students

 The second category of business is “Product-Based”.
 These businesses sell a physical, tangible product, which can be in the form of an actual good or in the form of a service that is delivered through a system/software solution (which is the product).

-The beauty with product-based businesses is that they are able to scale given that you do not always need new resources to deliver the required value.
+The beauty of product-based businesses is that they can scale given that you do not always need new resources to deliver the required value.
 The challenge with these types of businesses, however, is that they require some form of investment, whether to develop the system/solution or in the form of working capital (goods that are eventually sold).

 business ideas for university students 3